|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a large pot, heat the water, brandy, and spices, bringing the mixture to a boil.
-Reduce the heat and simmer for 10 minutes.
+In a large pot, heat the brandy, water, cardamom, cinnamon, orange peel, ginger, cloves, vanilla extract, and nutmeg.
+Bring the mixture to a boil, then reduce the heat and simmer for 10 minutes.

 Stir in the wine, vodka, and sugar, and simmer for 1 minute.